dice-group/ida-pg/librarian/README.md

 lein modules :checkouts # Creates Leiningen checkouts for all modules.
 ```
 Using [checkouts](https://github.com/technomancy/leiningen/blob/stable/doc/TUTORIAL.md#checkout-dependencies) you can test changes across multiple modules without having to reinstall them to your local repo after each change.
-To get a REPL, just run `lein repl` in the directory of the module you want to work on.
+To get a REPL, just run `lein repl`.
-Module specific details are described in the READMEs of the individual modules.
+Module specific details are described in the READMEs of the individual modules (linked above).

 For simple interoperability with Maven all the Librarian modules also come with an automatically generated pom file.
 Those pom files are shipped with Librarian to allow users to integrate Librarian into pure Maven projects without having to install Leiningen or other Clojure specific tooling.
-Please remember to run `lein modules pom` after adding, removing or updating a dependency of a module to update the generated pom files.
+Please remember to run `lein pom` after adding, removing or updating a dependency of a module to update the generated pom files.